 But why are people so afraid?
 Don’t educated societies respect differences of opinions?
 Don’t people know that someone can be wrong without being bad?

 Perhaps in the beginning they do.
 But as the the boundaries between correct and taboo beliefs begin to crystallize, a certain force begins to flow within a group: righteous outrage.

 Eventually, the group becomes so convinced of the righteousness of their beliefs, that certain members feel safe in expressing outrage against those who express the wrong beliefs.

 Next, people begin to fear this outrage, and the shame of being its target.

-So people that disagree learn to be silent, or to join in the chorus of outrage to better blend in.
-This results in a feedback loop — Noelle-Neumann’s spiral of silence.
-Meanwhile, those most interested in status and power learn they can earn it by expressing their righteous outrage the loudest.
+So people that disagree learn to be silent, or to express outrage to better blend in.
+This results in a feedback loop (the Spiral of Silence or Preference Falsification), with dissenting voices becoming increasingly silent as those most interested in status and power expressing their righteous outrage the loudest.

 Victims, Villains, Heroes

 There are three main rungs on the societal ladder:

 The hero expresses righteous outrage against villains on behalf of victims.
 The hero is outraged against the baby killers.
 The hero is outraged against a system rigged against the poor.
 The hero is outraged against terrorists and racists.